Braze

 Getting started

 This integration is based on Braze’s connected content.
-On Braze, you will use connected content whenever you want a piece of content to be localized, including within content blocks.
-The connected content will be retrieved from a different dedicated URL for each language; therefore, your users should have language information tied to their profiles.
+On Braze, you will use connected content whenever you want a piece of content to be localized, including within content blocks. Сonnected content will be retrieved from a different dedicated URL for each language.
+Therefore, your users should have language information tied to their profiles.

 If you haven't already done so, open your Braze dashboard and proceed to Users > User import.
 Here you can import your users as explained in Braze documentation.
 When preparing a CSV file for importing, make sure to include a language column with users' languages.
 We will use this language field later when displaying translations.
 It’s very important that you use the same language codes as on Lokalise.